bernardoms/CG/README.md

 # CG
-This is a CG repository where you can find processing examples
+This is a Computer Graphics Repository with some examples using PyOpengl and Glut